 Victims of motorcycle accidents can also seek compensation for pain and suffering or mental anguish.
 Victims often experience pain and mental trauma after suffering injuries in a motorcycle accident.
 For example, after an accident, you may not be able to take part in activities that you once enjoyed.

-The court might award punitive damages to punish the defendant if they were extremely negligent.
+The court might award punitive damages to punish the defendant if they were extremely, intentionally or recklessly negligent.
 Punitive damages aim at punishing the defendant and preventing them from repeating the wrongful act.

 Statute of limitations is the period within which you should file a personal injury claim after suffering injuries in a motorcycle accident.
 In Florida, the statute of limitations for personal injury cases is four years.
 This means that you will have four years from the date of the motorcycle accident to file a claim.